mcilloni/mcilloni.github.io/_posts/2023-07-23-unicode-is-hard.md

 }
 ```

-Neat, right?[^3] This was indeed considered so neat that developers jumped on the UCS-2 bandwagon in droves, finally glad the encoding mess was over.
+Neat, right?
+This was indeed considered so convenient that developers jumped on the UCS-2 bandwagon in droves, finally glad the encoding mess was over.

 16-bit Unicode was indeed a huge success, as attested by the number of applications and libraries that adopted it during the '90s: